Watch FCCO's "How to Trap a Cat" video.

 Before You Begin

-    The first step is to get the cats used to being fed at the same place and same time of day.
+The first step is to get the cats used to being fed at the same place and time of day.
 Early morning or at dusk are the best times for trapping, but the cats will learn to come at whatever meal time you set for them.
 Consistency is important.

-    Place the traps in the area where you normally feed the cats. · If using an FCCO double-door trap, remove the back door.
+Remove the back door, if using an FCCO trap.
 For a one-door trap, securely wire or zip-tie the door into the open position.

 Feed the cats at a time when you will be available to monitor the traps.

 Place the food on a small paper plate or lightweight plastic dish at the far end of the traps so the cats have to go all the way into the traps.
 Be sure the cats do not have access to the food from outside of the traps.
 Do not put food anywhere other than inside the traps during this process.

 Use the cats’ regular food, use only enough for the cats you are intending to catch, and pick up what is left after each meal.
 Do not leave food in the traps all day or night; this will attract animals such as neighbor cats and wildlife.

 Once you start this baiting process, do not put any food outside the traps; the cats are learning that it’s necessary and safe to go into the traps to eat.
 If cats that have already been spayed/neutered go in the traps to eat, that’s fine as they’re not yet set.
 Several days of baiting are ideal, but even one or two days will be helpful.